Conformative Filtering for Implicit Feedback Data: Experiments

 \subsection{Impact of Parameters}

-There are two parameters in CoF: $l$ and $H$.
-The first parameter $l$ determines which level of the hierarchical model produced by HLTA to use.
-The larger the $l$, the fewer the number of latent factors.
-The second parameter $H$ denotes the number of latest consumptions of a user to be used when characterizing user groups.
-Although both parameters are selected using the validation, it would be interesting to gain some insight of their impact on performance.
+CoF begins by running HLTA to learn a hierarchical model and then uses the model for item recommendation.
+There are two parameters.
+The first parameter $l$ determines which level of the hierarchy to use.
+The larger the $l$, the fewer the number of user taste groups.
+The second parameter $H$ determines the amount of consumption history to use when characterizing user groups.
+Although both parameters are selected via validation, it would be interesting to gain some insights about how they impact the performance of CoF.

-Figure \ref{fig:H}(a) shows the Recall@$5$ scores on Ta-feng as a function of $H$.
-The optimal value is $40$.
-The score is low for $H=2$ because the data used for user group characterization is too sparse.
-The score is also low for $H=200$ because too much history is included and the data does not reflect the current interests of the groups.
+Figure \ref{fig:H}(a) shows the recall@$20$ scores on ta-feng as a function of $H$ when $l=1$.
+We see that the curve first increases with $H$ and then decreases with $H$.
+It reaches the maximum value when $H=20$.
+The reason is that, when $H$ is too small, the data used for user taste group characterization contain too little information.
+When $H$ is too large, on the other hand, too much history is included and the data do not reflect the current interests of the user groups.

-In CoF, we can use the whole dataset for identifying user tastes and use only recent histories for characterizing user groups and hence the items.
-We consider it a major advantage and it is not shared by matrix factorization.
-If one uses the whole dataset in MF, the item characterization vectors would be influenced by transactions long ago that do not necessarily reflect users' current interests.
-If one use only recent history, valuable information is lost and the data, which is typically sparse, becomes even sparser.

-The choice of $H$ also influences {\em global diversity}\cite{Adomavicius:2012:IAR:2197072.2197127} i.e., the total number of distinct items recommended.
-As can be seen in Figure \ref{fig:H}(b), the diversity decreases with $H$.
-The reason is that, as $H$ increases, group characteristics are influenced more and more by the most active users, and consequently the algorithm becomes more and more likely to recommend items favored by those users.

-Figure \ref{fig:H}(c) and \ref{fig:H}(d) show the Recall@$5$ and Diversity@$5$ scores respectively on Ta-feng as a function of $l$.
-We see that the scores decrease with $l$.
-As $l$ increases, the number of latent variables decrease and the user tastes that they represent become more and more general.
-These results indicate that it is better to use more specific user tastes for group characterization than to use more general ones.

-Just because higher levels of the hierarchy do not yield better recommendations does not mean they are useless.
-They can be used to define broader categories of items and be used for category-aware recommendation.
-For example, if a user has watched many action movies and only a small number of comedies, then we should recommend more action movies than comedies.
-Obviously, only a small number of categories can be used in such a strategy.
-Further exploration along this line is planned for future work.
+Figure \ref{fig:H}(b) shows the AUC scores on ta-feng as a function of $H$ when $l=1$.
+We observe a similar trend, but the impacts of $H$ are not as pronounced on AUC.
+CoF is more or less robust to the choice of $l$ and the performance is almost the same regardless of the level chosen.
+The results are not shown for brevity.
+This was somewhat unexpected as when $l$ increases the taste become more general and one would expect the performance to deteriorate\footnote{We did observe slight deterioration but the magnitude was too small to draw conclusions from.}.